Loviisa: Countryside and archipelago

+Climate

 Distances

 Distances from the city centre of Loviisa to other localities along the shortest routes with their approximated driving times:

 Sights

 The building of the sea fortress of Svartholm, located to the south from the city, was begun at the same time as the fortification of Loviisa.
 The purpose of the sea fortress was to protect the city from the sea, as well as to offer safe haven for the Swedish coastal navy.
 A joint Anglo-French navy unit destroyed the battlements of the island during the naval warfare in the Gulf of Finland.
 No longer fit for use the fortress was left to decay.
 As of the 1960s the fortress has been restored led by the Finnish Heritage Agency.
 The restoration was brought to a conclusion in time for the 250th jubilee of the fortress in 1998.

 During the summers various programmes are arranged on the island of Svartholm for both locals and tourists.
 The guided tours, an exciting adventure for juniors and a restaurant lure both boaters and people travelling by the ferry boat, which does regular traffic between Loviisa centre and Svartholm.

 Loviisa is also renowned for its Old Town.
 The Old Town was spared from the great fire of 1855.
 An annex of the Degerby estate, dating from the 17th century, is located in the Old Town.
 The building is one of the oldest surviving wooden houses in Finland.
 In Loviisa there is also a high society clubhouse, the only one of its kind in Finland spared from fires.
 Having been restored it now is a library/mediatheque.
 The first church in Loviisa was destroyed during the fire.
 The current Neo-Gothic church was inaugurated in 1865.

 The German Brandenstein division landed in Valko in Loviisa on 7 April 1918.
 The division advanced as far as to Lahti, before returning to Loviisa in order to leave the country on 16 December 1918, as Germany had lost World War I.

 The summers are lively in Loviisa.
 The most popular summer events are the Historical Houses of Loviisa (an event for traditional house building and renovating), the Sibelius Days, the Loviisa Day on 25 August and the King Arrives in Loviisa (a weekend in the spirit of the 18th century), Small Ships' Race (festival for traditional small sailing ships), the Peace Forum and the horse trotting contests.